gazebosim/gz-transport/tutorials/10_logging.md

 #include <ignition/transport/log/Playback.hh>
 ```

-The `Playback.hh` header contains all the playing back functionality.
+The `Playback.hh` header contains all the log play back functionality.
 Make sure
 that is included in your source code.

 ```{.cpp}